serpwow/google-search-results-golang/README.md

 This Golang package allows you to scrape and parse Google Search Results using [SerpWow](https://serpwow.com).
 In addition to [Search](https://serpwow.com/docs/search/overview) you can also use this package to access the SerpWow [Locations API](https://serpwow.com/docs/locations/overview), [Batches API](https://serpwow.com/docs/batches/overview) and [Account API](https://serpwow.com/docs/account).

-The package requires Goland 1.8 or above, the package has no dependancies.
+The package requires Golang 1.8 or above, the package has no dependancies.

 ## Documentation
 We have included examples here but full SerpWow API documentation is available at the [API Docs](https://serpwow.com/docs):